xCuri0/ft5x06-register-tool/README.md

-FT5x06 Tool
+FT5x06 Register Tool
 ===========

-Boundary Devices user-space tool used to diagnose and/or update FT5xxx touch controllers.
+User-space tool used to write registers of FT5xxx touch controllers.

 This code was largely inspired from the [Focaltech GitHub driver](https://github.com/focaltech-systems/drivers-input-touchscreen-FTS_driver).